Answer

 Archives over 20 years old are generally open to the public for research, unless the classification level of Strictly Confidential (or related) applies.

-- Requests for access must be made in writing to the UN Geneva Archives.
+• Requests for access must be made in writing to the UN Archives Geneva.

 We advise our clients to ask an archivist to be provided with more detailed practical information on how to access restricted records and records less than 20 years old.